multi-py/python-gunicorn-uvicorn/README.md

 ## How To

 ### Full
-To pull the latest slim version:
+To pull the latest full version:

 ```bash
 docker pull ghcr.io/multi-py/python-gunicorn-uvicorn:py3.10-LATEST